core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 created. {{discover-topic-fig}} shows an example of a client looking for a topic with a resource type (rt) of "temperature" using Discover.
 The client then receives the URI of the resource and its content-format.
-A pub/sub broker wishing to advertize topic discovery MUST use the relation rt=core.ps.discover in the link.
+A pub/sub broker wishing to advertise topic discovery MUST use the relation rt=core.ps.discover in the link.

 A CoAP pub/sub Broker MAY expose the Discover interface through the